 Over the past week, I’ve have been having pain in the area where she checked as well as throughout my seminal tubes on my left side.
 Is there anything I can do about this?
 She clearly caused pain where there was none before.

-Disclaimer: Information provided in our response is NOT formal legal advice.
+Disclaimer: Our response is not formal legal advice and does not create an attorney-client relationship.
 It is generic legal information based on the very limited information provided.
-Under no circumstances should the information in our response, or anywhere else on this site be relied upon when deciding the proper course of a legal matter.
-Our response does NOT create an attorney-client relationship.
-Always get a formal case review from a licensed attorney in your area.
+Do not rely upon the information in our response, or anywhere else on this site, when deciding the proper course of a legal matter.
+Always get a personalized case review from a local attorney.

 If you’re serious and the pain remains, you can always contact the doctor and tell her she squeezed your testicles too hard.
 At that point you can ask her to compensate you for the pain.
 Determining a proper amount of compensation to demand is difficult to surmise.

 caused some form of serious injury.
 If so, you can go on to the next step and consider retaining a medical malpractice attorney.
 While you can always file a lawsuit on your own, doing so would be a terrible idea.
 It’s very unlikely the doctor will admit to having injured you.
 Let’s hope the pain will subside.

 The above is general information.
 Laws change frequently, and across jurisdictions.
-You should get a personalized case evaluation from an attorney licensed in your state.
+You should get a personalized case evaluation from a licensed attorney.
 Find a local attorney to give you a free case review here , or call (888) 647-2490.